-We see the inability of man to escape his sin and find a way to God.
+The inability of man to escape his sin and find a way to God.
 Give man opportunity and the temple still wouldn't be built.
 Man is always to preoccupied on his own earthly comforts.
 God needs to come and build the temple.

-We see the inability of religion even of the highest quality to save man for man at best is a good sinner.
+The inability of religion even of the highest quality to save man for man at best is a good sinner.
 He is unclean and all he offers is unclean.
 He needs a righteousness beyond himself such as in Christ.
 Man is to repent from his ways and focus on Christ.

-We see that the greater glory is in Christ Jesus, both as priest and king.
+The greater glory is in Christ Jesus, both as priest and king.
 And yet the less glorious rebuilt temple well typifies Christ's earthly ministry.
 We see the humble service of Christ as He readies Himself for the coming glory.

-We see Christ as the true Temple.
+Christ as the true Temple.
 The Temple speaks of all the services necessary to come before God.
 In summary, Christ is the priest who is able both to offer and to perfectly intercede for His people.

-We see Christ as the true King.
+Christ as the true King.
 King Darius and other kings might last a bit.
 We need to be patient and work under their authority, but they must work under Christ's authority.
 In time He will reveal His glory.

-We see that God is busy building up the Temple, the church at this time.
+God is busy building up the Temple, the church at this time.
 He is preoccupied with making every one present that should be present.
 We ought to be diligent in working with Him in this last Great Work of His before Christ returns.

-We see that true blessing comes only when a person comes to the New Temple, that is Christ.
+True blessing comes only when a person comes to the New Temple, that is Christ.
 The old things are taken away, behold all things have become new.
 Blessing is redefined starting with spiritual union with God through Christ but incorporates everything else that we would ever need to complete His will.